What's My Name? (DMX song)

-"What's My Name?" is a song by American hip hop recording artist DMX, released as the first single released from his third album ...And Then There Was X (1999).
+"What's My Name?" is a song by American rapper DMX, released as the first single released from his third album ...
+And Then There Was X (1999).
 The single peaked at #67 on the Billboard Hot 100 in the U.S. "What's My Name?" was produced by Self and co-produced by Irv Gotti.
 It went Gold on May 21, 2021 with all of his other Rap Songs.

 Music video

 The video for "What's My Name?" (directed by Little X) is somewhat similar to Lenny Kravitz's "Are You Gonna Go My Way".
 The music video features guest appearances from Jay-Z, Ja Rule, Ruff Ryders, Irv Gotti and Murder Inc.